Normani: Personal life

 Normani is a Christian.
 She resides in Los Angeles, California in the San Fernando Valley.

-In August 2016, Normani was heavily racially targeted on social media by fans of her former bandmate Camila Cabello, calling her slurs including the N word, and photoshopping her image to depict her as a slave being "whipped, beaten" and lynched.
+In August 2016, Normani was heavily racially targeted on social media by fans of her former bandmate Camila Cabello, calling her slurs including "nigger", and photoshopping her image to depict her as a slave being "whipped, beaten" and lynched.
 The incident led her to temporarily deactivating her Twitter account.

-In December 2019, racist Twitter and Tumblr posts from 2012 shared by Camila Cabello when she and Normani were in Fifth Harmony resurfaced.
-In a February 2020 interview with Rolling Stone, Normani responded to the posts, writing: "I struggled with talking about this because I didn't want it to be a part of my narrative, but I am a black woman, who is a part of an entire generation that has a similar story.
-It would be dishonest if I said that this particular scenario didn't hurt me", she admitted.

 Normani has been in a relationship with Pittsburgh Steelers wide receiver DK Metcalf since 2022.
 Metcalf announced their engagement on March 13, 2025, during his introductory press conference for the Steelers.

 In October 2020, Normani’s mother Andrea Hamilton was treated for breast cancer.
 She was first diagnosed with the condition when Normani was five before it returned after nineteen years.
 In June 2023, Normani revealed that her father, Derrick, had also been diagnosed with cancer about a year following Andrea’s second treatment.
 Normani is an American Cancer Society ambassador.